usmanhalalit/DjangoRealtime/README.md

 Note: `AUTO_LISTEN`, only, by choice, starts to listen when a web server is running.
 It does not start automatically when running management commands.
 This is to avoid unnecessary connections when not needed.

-If you have a long-running management like a queue worker that needs to listen to system events, you can start the listener manually:
+If you have a long-running management command like a queue worker that needs to listen to system events, you can start the listener manually:
 ```python
 from djangorealtime import Listener